retixe/Endless-Sky-ships-and-outfits-data-importer-for-Excel/README.md

 **Only tested on Windows 10**

-## Installation guide for those who are not familiar with VBA
+## Installation guide for those not familiar with VBA

 1. Download all the .bas files in Module folder of this repository